KeyyPress/pamoja-chat/CONTRIBUTION.md

-Contributing to pamojaChat
+Contributing to Zip Chat

 Thank you for your interest in contributing.
-This document outlines how to propose changes and help improve pamojaChat.
+This document outlines how to propose changes and help improve Zip Chat.

 Code of conduct